Managing Coronavirus (COVID-19) anxiety/stress

-- The Australian Government Department of Health website provides up-to-date with the latest medical advice, symptoms, how to protect yourself and others to stop the spread, those at risk, and importantly the National Corona virus helpline, 1800 020 080.
+- The Australian Government Department of Health website provides up-to-date medical advice, symptoms, how to protect yourself and others to stop the spread, those at risk, and importantly the National Corona virus helpline, 1800 020 080.

 - The World Health Organisation provides current global facts on COVID-19, myth busters, questions and answers and how protect yourself.

-- The Australian Government Department of Health recommends social distancing, self-isolation, avoid public gatherings and practice good hygiene to prevent the spread of COVID-19.
+- The Australian Government Department of Health recommends social distancing, self-isolation, avoid public gatherings and practise good hygiene to prevent the spread of COVID-19.

-- In an emergency, you can call 000 for assistance.
+- In an emergency, you can call 000 (Triple Zero) for assistance.

 - Permit yourself to acknowledge and state what and how you are feeling.
 You can do this by expressing your feelings creatively through painting, dance, music, drawing.
 You can also chat with others, write in a journal, yoga, listen to music, meditation, read a book, and or practice mindfulness.

 - Take care of your body: Maintain a healthy lifestyle with regular physical exercise (walking around the backyard, Youtube yoga or dance), sleep, rest and good nutrition.
 Avoid illicit drugs, cigarettes and alcohol.